clavery/app_queue/README.md

     - Allows for notifications, recovery due to coding or transient errors and alternative business logic for messages that fail delivery to subscribers
 - optional retention of messages (by default failures are retained)
-- optional immediate execution of job in sandbox environments
-    - avoids needing to execute the processing job in business manager
 - Subscribers to queues are implemented using hooks
     - decouples business logic from this cartridge
 - publishing can use the API via directly referencing this cartridge or by using